DistAlgo/distalgo/README.md

      pip install --user pyDistAlgo

-   Just as with `distutils`, if you have installed DistAlgo for both system and the current user, the user installation will take precedence.
+   If you have installed DistAlgo for both system and the current user, the user installation will take precedence.

-   To upgrade an existing DistAlgo installation:
+   To upgrade an existing DistAlgo installation to a newer version:

      pip install --upgrade [--user] pyDistAlgo

-## Option 2: Adding DistAlgo root to `PYTHONPATH`

-   Simply add the DistAlgo root directory to your `PYTHONPATH` environment
-   variable:

-      export PYTHONPATH=<DAROOT>:${PYTHONPATH}

-   This takes precedence over `distutils` installations.

-  After installation, the `da` module will be available for use.

-## Option 3: Using `setup.py`
+## Option 2: Using `setup.py`

+   If you have already downloaded a DistAlgo distribution package, you can install it using the included `setup.py` file.
 To see full usage description, type:

       cd <DAROOT>; python setup.py --help